YarinShitrit/URL_Finder/README.md

 # URLFinder

-URLFinder is a Java program that retrieves the HTML content of a given URL and recursively extracts URLs from the HTML until reached a certian depth.
+URLFinder is a Java program that retrieves the HTML content of a given URL and recursively extracts URLs from the HTML until reached a certain depth.
 The program utilizes the Jsoup library for HTML parsing.

 ## Prerequisites